algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

-Creates a tank with a specified amount of wine at a given index.
+Create a tank with a specified amount of wine at a given index.
 The parameter "wine" is the amount of wine to be stored and the parameter "index" is the index of the wine in the tank.

 ```cs